trustedsec/SysmonCommunityGuide/chapters/file-blockshredding.md

         </Rule>
       </FileBlockShredding>
 ```
 It is recommended to better block those files that an attacket would like to delete so as to hide their tracks that where part of a compromise at several stages.
+Now great care should be taken for those applications that update themself and some software management solutions that may trigger false positives for some of the files covered.
+Since this is a blocking action it is important to test before a configuration is pushed to host, after a deployment it is also important to minitor to prevent disruption in some environments.

 ```XML
 <RuleGroup name="" groupRelation="or">